intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 ### Search by Custom Fields

-Some SharePoint documents may have additional associated metadata that describes the file.
+Some Repository documents may have additional associated metadata that describes the file.
-For example, `Customer Name` or `Order ID.` If the administrator has configured Custom SharePoint Metadata fields for specific SharePoint Sites, you can search by these fields in the Custom fields section.
+For example, `Customer Name` or `Order ID.` If the administrator has configured Custom Metadata fields for specific Repository, you can search by these fields in the Custom fields section.
 Click on the `Custom Fields` section to expand it and enter values for the fields you’d like to search on.

 For your Pre-Configured Demo instance, example Custom Fields have been created for the following: